llvm/llvm-project/llvm/docs/UndefinedBehavior.rst

 Introduction
 ============
-Undefined behavior is used to specify the behavior of corner cases for which we don't wish to specify the concrete results.
+Undefined behavior (UB) is used to specify the behavior of corner cases for which we don't wish to specify the concrete results.
 UB is also used to provide additional constraints to the optimizers (e.g., assumptions that the frontend guarantees through the language type system or the runtime).
 For example, we could specify the result of division by zero as zero, but since we are not really interested in the result, we say it is UB.

-There exist two forms of undefined behaviour in LLVM: immediate UB and deferred UB.
-The latter comes in two flavours: undef and poison values.
+There exist two forms of undefined behavior in LLVM: immediate UB and deferred UB.
+The latter comes in two flavors: undef and poison values.
+There is also a ``freeze`` instruction to tame the propagation of deferred UB.
-The lattice of values in LLVM is: immediate UB > poison > undef > freeze > concrete value.
+The lattice of values in LLVM is: immediate UB > poison > undef > freeze(poison) > concrete value.

+We explain each of the concepts in detail below.

 Immediate UB